ryanontheinside/ComfyUI-StreamDiffusion_tweak/README_CONTROLNET.md

    - Adjust the conditioning scale to control the strength of the ControlNet effect
 4. Run the generation as usual with the StreamDiffusion sampler

+### Using Multiple ControlNets

+You can chain multiple ControlNets together for combined effects:

+1. Create the first ControlNet configuration:
+   - Load ControlNet model → Prepare control image → Configure ControlNet

+2. Chain additional ControlNets:
+   - Take the output STREAM_MODEL from the first ControlNet
+   - Connect it to another Configure ControlNet node with a different ControlNet model and control image
+   - Each ControlNet in the chain adds its effect to the generation

+3. Control options for each ControlNet:
+   - Adjust individual conditioning scales to balance the influence of each ControlNet
+   - Use the "clear_previous_controlnets" option (set to True) if you want to replace rather than combine

+4. Examples of useful combinations:
+   - Depth + Canny: Control both overall structure and edge details
+   - Pose + Face: Control body position and facial features
+   - Scribble + Color: Control both line drawing and colorization

 ### Example Workflow

 1. **Load ControlNet Model**